 But also, I draw a lot of my ideas from Ravelers.
 I’m just one person who uses Ravelry in my own specific way; to do my job right, it’s more important that I listen to the voices of other Ravelers and see what changes or new features they’re requesting.
-For example, Casey had the idea for the new Purchase Finder because Sarah was getting a lot of emails asking for help with recovering purchases.
-He asked me to design a solution to that problem that was self-serve, and we all worked on it together.
+For example, Cassidy had the idea for the new Purchase Finder because Sarah was getting a lot of emails asking for help with recovering purchases.
+She asked me to design a solution to that problem that was self-serve, and we all worked on it together.
 (If you want to read more about that process, here’s a blog post we did.)

 Craft Industry Alliance: Tell me about how you learned to knit?
 How has working at Ravelry changed how you relate to your hobby?

 Livia: When I was a teenager I decided, somewhat arbitrarily — I didn’t know anyone else who knit at the time — that I wanted to learn to knit, so I taught myself by watching YouTube videos.
 Until working at Ravelry I was a pretty casual knitter; when I had some free time or a baby shower coming up, I’d look up a pattern on Rav and knit it, and then I might put away my needles for a month or two.
 My friends and family always thought it was quirky and sort of scratched their heads at me, but my little hobby ended up leading me to this dream of a job, so I’m glad I kept at it!